 In the mid 90’s the Seattle psychoanalytic community witnessed a swell in psychoanalytically-oriented organizations.
 Three new institutes were founded and, between them and Seattle Psychoanalytic Society and Institute (SPSI), there was an abundance of lectures and classes available for the community.
 The Alliance experienced lower attendance at events and took a serious look at whether we had accomplished our goal and were no longer needed.
 The decision at that year’s board retreat was that Seattle still needed a non-denominational center for psychoanalytic study.
 We scaled back the expense of a library by donating it to SPSI with the understanding that membership to the Alliance allows one to use the SPSI library, and expanded the newsletter to provide a vehicle for writing by members.
 The Forum newsletter grew and became one of several benefits of membership, published three times a year.
 At this writing the Forum has been retired, and has yet to take a new form.

 At the initiation of a member in 1995, the Alliance began to sponsor a low-fee clinic-without-walls.
-The Alliance Community Psychotherapy Clinic’s first mission is to help train psychoanalytically-informed therapists.
-The second priority is to provide psychoanalytically-informed psychotherapy to people who can make use of this treatment and would not otherwise be able to afford it.
-Thus clinic therapists provide pro-bono service to clients in exchange for receiving weekly consultation on this case.
-Both therapists and consultants volunteer and the fees from clients are used to pay for administration of the clinic.
-For more than two decades this “win-win-win” model provides service to in-need clients who receive reduced fee, psychodynamic therapy, offers therapists training, and gives consultants the opportunity to give back to the community that helped them develop.
-The clinic also offers consultation groups, clinical presentations, a consultants’ consultation group.
+The Alliance Community Psychotherapy Clinic’s first mission was to help train psychoanalytically-informed therapists.
+The second priority was to provide psychoanalytically-informed psychotherapy to people who could make use of this treatment and would not otherwise have been able to afford it.
+Thus clinic therapists provided pro-bono services to clients in exchange for receiving weekly consultations on their cases.
+Both therapists and consultants volunteered and the fees from clients were used to pay for administration of the clinic.
+For more than two decades this “win-win-win” model provided services to in-need clients who received reduced-fee, psychodynamic therapy, offered therapists training, and gave consultants the opportunity to give back to the community that helped them develop.
+The clinic also offered consultation groups, clinical presentations, and a consultants’ consultation group.
 After careful consideration, our Board decided to close the Alliance Community Psychotherapy Clinic in 2019.

 For five years (2004-09) ACPC sponsored an Internship Program in addition to its clinic-without-walls.
-This program provided training and offices for interns to engage in a 20 hours a week program of clinical work, classes, supervision, consultation groups, and mentorship.
-We consider this program a great success, but unfortunately the administration of a program this complex was found to be more than we, as a volunteer organization, could maintain.
+This program provided training and offices for interns to engage in a 20-hours-a-week program of clinical work, classes, supervision, consultation groups, and mentorship.
+We consider the Internship Program program a great success, but unfortunately the administration of a program this complex was found to be more than we, as a volunteer organization, could maintain.

 The Internship Program closed with a surplus of money, which has been designated as the Special Initiatives Grant (SIG) fund.
 We offer money to individuals and organizations through an annual RFP process.
 Our role as a grantor of funds began in 2013.